Refining and updating your SEO techniques is the name of the game if you want to stay competitive.

 They are out there and the most important factor in your Google AdWords success is to target them as best as you can.

 Make sure your negative keywords are updated

-It’s easy to forget some of the many tasks to do with AdWords.
-A good tip is that once you have impressions coming in for your keywords you will have data available on the types of search queries that actually triggered your chosen ads in the first place.
+It’s easy to forget some of the many tasks to do with Adwords.
+A good tip is that once you have impressions coming in for your keywords you will have data available on the types of search queries that triggered your chosen ads in the first place.

 What this means is that you can then identify themes of some keywords and add them as negative keywords.